0xNazgul/EIP-Notes/Core/EIP-145-Bitwise-shifting.md

 * If `arg1 >= 256` it results 0
 * Equivalent to `PUSH1 2 EXP DIV`

-`0x1d SAR` arithmetic shift right:
+`0x1d SAR` Arithmetic Shift Right:
 * Pops two values from the stack, first `arg1` and then `arg2`
 * Pushes on the stack `arg2` shifted to the right by `arg1` number of bits with sign extension